Short Term Financing Definition

 - Disbursed Quickly: As the risk involved in defaulting of the loan payment is lesser than that of the long term loan as they are having a long maturity date.
 Because of this, it takes lesser time to get sanctioned the short term loan as their maturity date will be shorter.
 Thus one can get the loan sanctioned and fund disbursed very quickly.

-- Less Documentation: As it is less risky, the documents required for the same will also be not too much making it option for all to approach for short term loan.
+- Less Documentation: As it is less risky, the documents required for the same will also be not too much making it an option for all to approach for short term loans.